FAQs – The Results and Feedback

 Most of the marks awarded go to organisations who provide evidence.
 Is this true?

 Yes.
 There is considerable difference between what an organisation hopes to achieve and what is actually achieved?
 NISO/NISG award marks based on what an organisation has achieved as shown by the evidence provided.

-Are marks allocated evenly over the ten sections [see prompt list]?
+Are marks allocated evenly over the eleven sections [see prompt list]?

 No, the amount of marks allocated differ from section to section and differ from year to year depending on changes and determinations of weightings made.
-Sections two, three and four are the three most important sections from a marking point of view and account for almost 40 per cent of the marks.
+Sections two, three and five are the three most important sections from a marking point of view and account for almost 40 per cent of the marks.

 What feedback will I get once the marks are issued?

-Currently, the feedback given to all organisations is done through workshops which usually commence in national centres upon publication of the promotional brochure and updating of the Safetyawards.ie website in January of each year.
+Currently, the feedback given to all organisations is done through workshops which are usually conducted at various locations throughout the country upon publication of the promotional brochure and updating of the Safetyawards.ie website in January of each year.
 The awards process is generating more feedback which is being passed on to organisations who attend the workshops.
 A detailed individual feedback process would be resource intensive and if implemented would also be costly.
 Organisations with such budgets may be at a competitive advantage over those organisations without these resources.
-From 2012, we have produced individualised feedback in the form of radar charts based on how organisations performed in each of the sections of the submission [Usually ten sections].
+From 2012, we have produced individualised feedback in the form of radar charts based on how organisations performed in each of the sections of the submission [Now eleven sections].
 We cannot enter into individual discussions at this point in time.